pb111/Data-Preprocessing-Project-Imbalanced-Classes-Problem/README.md

 ===============================================================================

-## 1. Introduction to imbalanced classification problem
+## 1. Introduction to imbalanced classes problem

 Any real world dataset may come along with several problems.
 The problem of **imbalanced classes** is one of them.
 The problem of imbalanced classes arises when one set of classes dominate over another set of classes.
 The former is called majority class while